-Delta’s Video Tutorials are a quick way to get started with our RMC70 and RMC150 motion controllers.
+Delta’s Video Tutorials are a quick way to get started with our RMC70, RMC150, and RMC200 motion controllers.

 The Video Startup Guide offers a step-by-step procedure for starting up your RMC, including tuning.